stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 The above line listens on the channel called ```new_flow``` that we subscribed to earlier.

-The messages received in the channel are flows the slips read by the the input process.
+The messages received in the channel are flows the slips read by the input process.

-## Reading Input flows from an external module
+## Reading Input flows from an external module (Advanced)

 Slips relies on input process for reading flows, either from an interface, a pcap, or zeek files, etc.

 If you want to add your own module that reads flows from somehwere else, for example from a simulation framework like the CYST module, you can easily do that using the ```--input-module <module_name>``` parameter